sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 to the jaw and respond with a bloodied grin?
 Did the spear bounce right off their steel breastplate?

+    GM Note: The act of taking a risk, deciding how to get hurt, and then later, deciding when and how to heal, with each stage having its sacrifices and benefits, is intended to echo the overall structure of the Hero's Journey campaign.
+Starting in comfort, choosing to cross a threshold, deciding which fork to take in a road of trials, then returning.

 ## First Phase

 When your character suffers the consequences of violence, you roll dice or